particle-iot/particle-cli/README.md

 * The Wireless Photon Setup Wizard is currently only available for OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
 * The Wireless Photon Setup Wizard will occasionally output an error regarding 'unhandled rejection'.
 This is annoying but harmless and will be fixed in future releases.
 * Photon setup does not currently ask you to name your Photon.
 You can still do so from the IDE: https://build.particle.io/build
+* Photon setup does not currently support non-broadcast SSID Wi-Fi networks.
+Please feel free to complain to Emily if this is affecting you.

 Installing
 =======